amirakbarnejad/amirakbarnejad.github.io/index.md

 Apart from its clinical benefits, [digital pathology](https://en.wikipedia.org/wiki/Digital_pathology) provided machine learning researchers with abundant of data.

-My research focus is to develop/apply machine learning methods to pathology whole-slide images.
+My research focus is to develop/apply machine learning methods to the digitized pathology images.

 # Code